Skip to main content

 }

-First add the spring-boot-testcontainers as test dependency:
+First, add the spring-boot-testcontainers as a test dependency:

 <dependency>